 - Silicone coated, heat resistant handle

-A unique frying pan with a beautiful wooden handle and available in 8, 9 ½, and 11-inch sizes.
-It works on all cooktops, including induction, and it features a non-stick, stone coated outer layer over an aluminum core.
+A unique frying pan with a beautiful wooden handle and available in 8, 9 ½, 11, and 12-inch sizes.
+It works on all cooktops, including induction, and it features a non-stick, stone-coated outer layer over an aluminum core.
 It’s in the same price range as the Granite Stone Pan.
 One drawback is it can’t be used in the oven.